Are rabbits nocturnal?

-Both pet rabbits and wild rabbits do get up and about in the night, it’s just simply not their most active time.
+Both pet rabbits and wild rabbits do get up and about at night, it’s just simply not their most active time.
 That’s reserved for dawn and dusk.

 Rabbit Sleep Schedule